On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Introduction

 In this work, we aim to explore BHs' spins and their alignments in BBH mergers originating from isolated massive binary evolution, based on evolutionary population synthesis of massive binary stars.
 For this purpose, we utilize an updated version of the rapid binary evolution code $\bse$ \citep{Hurley_2002,Banerjee_2020} that incorporates BH spins based on stellar angular momentum transport models and binary tidal interaction.
 We explore the regimes of BBH formation via both stable mass transfer (hereafter SMT; \eg, \citealt{Marchant_2021,Gallegos_2021, Olejak_2021a,vanSon_2022,Briel2023,Dorozsmai_2024,Picco_2024}) and common envelope (hereafter CE) evolution \citep{Belczynski_2016,Eldridge_2016,Stevenson_2017,Kruckow_2018,Spera_2019,Mapelli_2019,Belczynski_2020,Broekgaarden2022b,Boesky2024,Romagnolo2024}.
 In particular, we show that isolated binary evolution with a fraction of mass-ratio reversed BBH mergers can produce a positive-asymmetric $\xeff$ distribution and a $\xeff-q$ anti-correlation.
 Moreover, the SMT subchannel simultaneously produces the $\sim 10 M_{\odot}$ peak in the distribution of primary BH reported for the detected population of GW mergers \citep{Abbott_GWTC3_prop}.
 See the companion paper by \citet{Sen_2025} for further discussions, also in the context of the Galactic population and possible X-ray binary signatures of such systems.

-The possible anti-correlation between $\chi_{\rm eff} - q$ trend for BBH mergers formed from isolated binaries, for which the progenitors undergo a mass ratio reversal, has been also explored by \citet{Broekgaarden2022}.
-The origin of the reported $\chi_{\rm eff} - q$ anti-correlation from a combination of isolated binary sub-channels (SMT and CE) has recently been proposed and explored in the work by \citet{Olejak_2024}.
-Alternatively, the contribution of hierarchical mergers produced in active galactic nuclei environment has been suggested as an another possible explanation for the observed $\chi_{\rm eff} - q$ anti-correlation, see, e.g., \citet{Santini2023} and \citet{Delfavero2024}.
+The possible anti-correlation between $\xeff - q$ trend for BBH mergers formed from isolated binaries, for which the progenitors undergo a mass ratio reversal, has been also explored by \citet{Broekgaarden2022}; see also the work of \citet{Korb_2024} in this context.
+The origin of the reported $\xeff - q$ anti-correlation from a combination of isolated binary sub-channels (SMT and CE) has recently been proposed and explored in the work by \citet{Olejak_2024}.
+Alternatively, the contribution of hierarchical mergers produced in active galactic nuclei environment has been suggested as an another possible explanation for the observed $\xeff - q$ anti-correlation, see, e.g., \citet{Santini2023} and \citet{Delfavero2024}.

 In this study, we perform isolated binary population syntheses by considering various physical assumptions on binary interaction physics (\eg, regarding mass transfer stability and efficiency) and a wide range of metallicity to study the spin characteristics of merging BBHs.
 We also explore different recipes for spin-up of the second-born BH, implemented within the $\bse$ code, which enables a self-consistent treatment of BH spin-up including the effects of stellar wind.
 Furthermore, we study how different fractions of dynamical-origin BBH mergers and BH spin tossing affect the $\xeff-q$ anti-correlation.